Bicycle Helmets for the 2008 Season

 Abbreviation for Knucklebone below.

 KBC has manufacturing facilities in Korea and China.
 They have one model on the Snell B-95A bicycle helmet standard list, the AZX.
 They have more than 20 motorcycle helmet models on the tough Snell M-2005 motorcycle helmet list.
-We have never seen the AZX model, but the KBC helmets available from dealers on the Web are full-face motorcycle-style helmets for BMX selling for about $200.
-If you have the KBC Midnight Flame, Classic Cruiser or TK-9 model, check here for the DOT report of failure to meet the DOT motorcycle helmet standard, dated October of 2003.
+We have never seen the AZX model, but the KBC helmets available from dealers on the web are full-face motorcycle-style helmets for BMX selling for about $200.
+If you have the KBC Midnight Flame, Classic Cruiser or TK-9 model, do a search for the DOT report of failure to meet the DOT motorcycle helmet standard, dated October of 2003.
 That standard is much more severe than bicycle helmet standards, but if a manufacturer labels a helmet as DOT-compliant and it is not, we consider it serious.
 Note that unlike CPSC, DOT makes its reports public.

 KED is a German company that had manufactured helmets for other brands for more than ten years, before introducing its own line.
 Almost all of their models have LED flashers built into the rear, with a replaceable $3 battery/chip unit to power them for 120 hours.
 (We were not particularly impressed with the light output.)
-Their helmets with glued on shells are made with a cold-gluing process that leaves no space underneath the shell and makes the helmet look molded in the shell.
+Their helmets with glued on shells are made with a cold-gluing process that leaves no space underneath the shell and makes the helmet look inmolded.
 Gluing the shells on allows them to put the strap anchors under the shell, a good feature.
 KED's strap adjusters tend to slip, a common problem.
 They put a thoughtful pad under the buckle to prevent skin pinches.
 All models have bug net in the front vents.
 Some are Euro models with only CEN certification.
 Models include:

 KED's catalog has a listing of useful spare parts for their helmets.
 It includes visors, fit pads, ring fit parts, the led battery/chip replacement, buckles and more.

 Kent is a supplier of low-cost helmets to toy and discount stores as well as bike shops, some labeled XFactor.
 Last year they had adult, youth and toddler models at retail price points of $11 to $22.
 For 2008 their USA helmet line has only the Razor V17, a classic skate-style helmet with oval vents retailing for about $20 at Kmart, Target and Toys R Us.
-The Web site shows two more, including the V-19, a strange looking design with a smooth front but an exaggerated rear shelf extension/snag point in black or gray, and the V-10, a round, smooth shape with minimal vents in black or white.
+The website shows two more, including the V-19, a strange looking design with a smooth front but an exaggerated rear shelf extension/snag point in black or gray, and the V-10, a round, smooth shape with minimal vents in black or white.
 We don't know why their line changed so much since our last review.

 Knucklebone

-Answer Products.
+Knucklebone or KB brand accessories and clothing for BMX are from Answer Products.
 Their "KB" branded Jumper Pro model is the familiar skateboarders profile, very smooth and round, with an EPS foam liner.
-The Web site says, "Many have followed since we first introduced the Jumper, but no one has been able to match the level of protection and quality the KB Jumper helmet offers."
+The website says, "Many have followed since we first introduced the Jumper, but no one has been able to match the level of protection and quality the KB Jumper helmet offers."
 This despite the fact that the helmet is not certified to the ASTM F 1492 skateboard standard, as a number of competitors are.
 It has a painted and clear-coated shell that includes a chrome model and a very visible white or orange, and retails for $40.
-When the Web page was still up (dated 2002) it listed a BMX Holeshot model with a full chinbar and sliding forehead vents, and a cheaper version called the HS-1.
+When the web page was still up (dated 2002) it listed a BMX Holeshot model with a full chinbar and sliding forehead vents, and a cheaper version called the HS-1.

 Knucklehead